Wednesday, July 29, 2009

 14 Tips on What Recovery Is Not

-Much has been written on recovery from trauma and abuse through the last ten years.
+Much has been written about recovery from trauma and abuse through the last ten years.
 Many clinicians and researchers have expounded on recovery and all its elements.
-I believe that knowledge and understanding of recovery is crucial to forming a successful recovery mindset.
+I believe that knowledge and understanding of recovery are crucial to forming a successful recovery mindset.
 An understanding of what recovery might look like going forward is essential to reduce fear and anxiety, but sometimes it's just as important to know what recovery is not.

-In this article I'd like to look at the other side of recovery-the side that is not.
+In this article, I'd like to look at the other side of recovery, the side that is not.
 At the time a survivor is deciding to enter into recovery, he/she is faced with staying with the familiar or dealing with unpredictability.
 There are situations where there are no answers, just feelings; no familiar automatic barriers, just new boundaries; no black or white, just a lot of gray; no familiar guarantees, just healthy fear.

 Decision-making strategists agree that it is important to understand both sides of any subject as this will lead to greater understanding and eventual success.
 So my objective with this article is to help people seeking recovery to understand what it's not and to help them find some predictability through faith in self.

 Recovery is not just given to a victim as a rite of passage.
 It's not an entitlement.
 A survivor has to earn the right to be in the process.
 Recovery is a very fragile state and needs to be nurtured or it could slip away.
 Recovery is hard work that involves firm decisions, commitment, investments and giant leaps of faith.